CDonohoe-Designs/BLE-Control/README.md

 # BLE-Control — BLE-Enabled Wearable Controller

-**BLE-Control** is a compact, low-power BLE-enabled wearable controller designed to interface with an external device or implant via Bluetooth Low Energy.
+**BLE-Control** is a compact, low-power BLE-enabled wearable controller designed to interface with an external device via Bluetooth Low Energy.
-This project demonstrates end-to-end hardware design with firmware integration points, suitable for medical, wearable, or embedded control applications.
+This project demonstrates end-to-end hardware design with firmware integration points.

 ---